open-telemetry/opentelemetry.io/content/en/docs/demo/kubernetes-deployment.md

           exporters: [spanmetrics, otlphttp/example]
 ```

-> **Note:** When merging YAML values with Helm, objects are merged and
+> **Note:** When merging YAML values with Helm, objects are merged and arrays
-> arrays are replaced.
-The `spanmetrics` exporter must be included in the array
+> are replaced.
+The `spanmetrics` exporter must be included in the array of
-> of exporters for the `traces` pipeline if overriden.
-Not including this
+> exporters for the `traces` pipeline if overridden.
+Not including this exporter
-> exporter will result in an error.
+> will result in an error.

 Vendor backends might require you to add additional parameters for
 authentication, please check their documentation.
 Some backends require